JaeMoonJeong/AI-ML-Portfolio/README.md

-# 🤖 AI & Machine Learning Sprint Portfolio
+# 🤖 AI & Machine Learning Project Portfolio

 Hi, I'm Jae-Moon Jeong, a Mechanical Engineer (Ph.D.).
 This repository documents my systematic journey to integrate advanced AI/ML capabilities with my domain expertise.
-It covers 18 comprehensive sprints, from data fundamentals to full-stack model deployment.
+It covers 18 comprehensive projects, from data fundamentals to full-stack model deployment.

 ---

 ## 🚀 Mission Dashboard

-This table provides a high-level overview of all 18 sprints, their domains, and the core technologies used.
+This table provides a high-level overview of all 18 projects, their domains, and the core technologies used.

 | Project | Directory | Title & Domain | Core Concepts & Models |
 | :--- | :--- | :--- | :--- |